geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " On this disloyal wretch her wrongs requite,
 " And shame the dastard heart that fled the fight.
 " She told his name and arms, and bade me speed;
-" Unarm'd I stood ; she gave these arms and steed,
+" Unarm'd I stood; she gave these arms and steed,
 "- I staid not till I reach'd this fatal place,
 " And thought to meet with honour, not disgrace."